Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 A LITTLE BIT MORE ABOUT THETH (THINGS TO DO AND SEE)

-A sleepy alpine village of Theth comes to life during the hiking season.
+The sleepy alpine village of Theth comes to life during the hiking season.
 With clusters of guesthouses sprinkled along the dreamy valley walled by Accursed mountains, Theth today is an ultimate hiker’s base camp.
 Regardless of its growing popularity, Theth is very atmospheric.
 The time seems to have stopped here, you can see piles of hay dotted around the village, and meet herdsmen with their sheep peacefully roaming around.

-Theth Curch- little gem for beautiful photography
+Theth Church- a little gem for beautiful photography

 Lock-in Tower of Theth

-Hundreds of years old historical structure which was used to imprison the deadliest criminals back in olden days, Lock-in Tower of Theth is now one of the main tourist attractions.
+Hundreds of years old historical structure which was used to imprison the deadliest criminals back in the olden days, Lock-in Tower of Theth is now one of the main tourist attractions.
 You may visit it as well on a guided tour led by one of the descendants of the family this tower belonged to.

 Drink Coffee with a view

 Opposite the Lock-In tower, we came across a simple cafe.
 At first, we didn’t pay any attention to it as we were headed to see the tower.
-Soon a friendly local on a motorbike showed up and invited us to sit at the terrace, from where fantastic views of the mountains open up.
+Soon a friendly local on a motorbike showed up and invited us to sit on the terrace, from where fantastic views of the mountains open up.
 It was a fantastic start to the late morning a day after our long Valbona hike.
 I highly recommend checking this no-name café out.

 Go on Day Hikes from Theth